James F. Reed: Donner Party

 The early onset of winter not only blocked Reed's return but also trapped the Donner Party in the Sierra Nevada.
 The Donner Party members contrived makeshift shelters, hoping to soon resume their journey, but were forced to spend the winter in the mountains.
 They were already low on supplies and were compelled to slaughter their oxen for food.
 As the winter wore on, many of the emigrants starved to death, and some resorted to cannibalism.

 Meanwhile, Reed, now stuck in California, tried to organize another relief expedition, but turmoil from the Mexican–American War not only disrupted his efforts but also forced him to take up arms.
 On January 2, 1847, Reed participated in the Battle of Santa Clara.
 While in the area, Reed took steps to secure land for himself in Santa Clara, where he would eventually bring his family.

 In early February 1847, the citizens and naval officers of San Francisco funded a rescue effort for the stranded Donner Party.
 Its leader was Selim E. Woodworth, a naval officer, with Reed as his second-in-command.
 Reed rounded up men and supplies in the Sonoma and Napa Valleys north of San Francisco Bay and headed into the mountains.
 Reed met his wife, Margret; his stepdaughter, Virginia; and son, James, Jr. coming out of the mountains.
 After an emotional reunion, Reed and his men continued on to the camp, where his remaining children, Martha (8) and Thomas (3), were still stranded.
-Reed led a party of emigrants out from the camps, but a severe blizzard trapped them at the top of Donner Pass for two days, during which the party ran out of food.
-When the storm passed, most of the refugees were too weak to continue.
+Reed led a party out but a severe blizzard trapped them at the top of Donner Pass for two days, during which time they ran out of food.
+By the time the storm had passed, most were too weak to continue.
 Reed departed with his children but had to leave the others behind.
 A few days later, however, another party rescued them.